otherguy/docker-pokemonsay/README.md

 This Docker image intends to bring the awesomeness of [`pokemonsay`](https://github.com/possatti/pokemonsay) to Docker and especially [whalebrew](https://github.com/whalebrew/whalebrew).

+## 💾 Installation

+You can use this with plain Docker:

+  $ docker run --rm otherguy/pokemonsay -p Pikachu "You really should use pokemonsay with whalebrew.
+It will bring Pokemon to your workflow!"

+Or you can install it using [whalebrew](https://github.com/whalebrew/whalebrew) and use it simply with `pokemonsay`:

+  $ whalebrew install otherguy/pokemonsay
+  $ pokemonsay -p Pikachu "You really should use pokemonsay with whalebrew.
+It will bring Pokemon to your workflow!"

 ## 🚧 Contributing

 Bug reports and pull requests are welcome on GitHub at [`otherguy/docker-pokemonsay`](https://github.com/otherguy/docker-pokemonsay).